Beowulf (2007)

 I have always loved you.
 Keep a memory of me, not as a king or a hero….but as a man…fallible and flawed.

-His aspiratons to grandeur are now gone, truth and love now on his mind.
-He rides to confront the demon mother, and finds that she is out for blood.
-She sends their dragon son after him and after a ferocious battle, he slays the creature, his own son and guilt, and they both plummet to the ground.
 Beowulf lies mortally wounded next to the dead body of his son (shapeshifted post mortem back to humanoid form) while waves are lapping their legs.
-He says goodbye to his son, who shines with the colour of gold like his mother, and as the glowing body is washed out to sea, there is genuine sorrow in Beowulf’s eyes.
+He says goodbye to his son, who shines with the colour of gold like his mother.
+As his glowing body is washed out to sea, there is genuine sorrow in Beowulf’s eyes.
 He has lost his only child.
 There is the sense here that when a father has too much guilt weighing on his conscience, relationship with his son becomes impossible, and the heart-rending truth of such separation comes clear only on the doorsteps of death.

 Conclusion